Verix CDC – Multimode Cross Domain Crossing

 In single-mode CDC sign-off, multiple runs of CDC analysis are needed for sign-off.
 As shown in Figure 1, the data crossing from FF1 to FF2 will be reported only if sel is set to 0.
 In multimode, CDC sign-off can be achieved in a single CDC run.
 No clock selection through sel is needed and the data crossing from FF1 to FF2 will be reported.

-Multimode CDC Sign-off
+True Multimode CDC Sign-off

-Multimode Intent Management and CDC Debug
+Efficient Multimode CDC Debug

 Verix CDC’s multimode reporting keeps users focused on important multimode CDC analysis issues through an efficient organization of the results of the analysis.
 Helpful guidance and suggested actions help users pinpoint the source of the problems quickly.
 Real Intent’s state-of-the-art design-intent debugger and analysis manager—iDebug—provides for user configurability and programmability with its command-line interface (CLI).